manueldeprada/Pretraining-T5-PyTorch-Lightning/README.md

 ##TO-DOs

-- It may be worth studying if the masking phase would be done better before tokenization.
-By doing in the current way, it could lead to strange input-targets like this one:
+- It may be worth studying if the masking phase would be better done before tokenization.
+In the current implementation, it can lead to strange input-targets like this one:
   ```
   >>> tokenizer.tokenize("are grouped")
   ['▁are', '▁', 'grouped']